pedrohlucena/pedrohlucena/README.md

 </p>

 <p align="left">
   📖 I'm currently studying Typescript and UML diagrams, more specifically class and sequence diagrams, this to solve a challenge that was assigned to me.
-In parallel I'm studying CRUD in Java for challenge.
+In parallel I'm studying CRUD in Java for college.
 </p>

 <p align="left">